DNM1008/Dots/README.md

 * Escape is mapped to Capslock
 * Tab is mapped to Escape
 * Capslock is mapped to Tab

+# If you are done things to your Arch install or you use some sort of Arch derivative:

+* Backup your data.
+Always back up your data.
+* Pick the bits that you want to use (if you want to use a different display manager or file manager or even web browser or anything like that)
+* Install the enssential packages (things like `catppuccin-gtk` should be installed always if you want to replicate the look of my system).
+* Put the config files where they should be.

+# If you are using Debian or Fedora or anthing like that

+* Should not be too different, although installing and get alacritty working can ben tricky in Ubuntu, I suggest just use something like `kitty` or even your standard terminal, make sure to edit the config file accordingly.

 If you just want the Qtile config, have a look at my [Qtile config](https://github.com/DNM1008/Qtile-config)